 Wells students live in eight residence halls or “houses” in a variety of architectural styles and room types--from the updated Weld House to the 19th century Glen Park Mansion, the former home of college founder Henry Wells.

-Each residence hall has a laundry room, large lounges with vending machines, wireless internet, and cable television.
+Each residence hall has a laundry room, large lounges with vending machines, kitchens, wireless internet, and cable television.
 Because this is their home, students participate in the character and development of their living spaces.
 This includes developing community standards to ensure that all students live together in positive environments that promote personal growth and social harmony.

 Students eat their meals together in the majestic Tudor-style dining hall in Main Building.
 Special dinners are presented throughout the year, including weekend brunches, exam treats, picnics, and holiday dinners.
 The Express Cafe, located at the south end of the dining hall, also serves a variety of fast food items.